-Most women have this procedure after they have abnormal results from a Pap test.
+Most people have this procedure after they have abnormal results from a Pap or human papillomavirus (HPV) test.

 During the test, your doctor puts a lubricated tool into your vagina.
 This is called a speculum.
-It gently spreads apart the sides of your vagina.
+It opens the vagina a little bit.
 This allows your doctor to see inside your vagina and the cervix.
 The doctor also uses a magnifying device to help see better.
 This device does not go inside your vagina.

 The doctor may put vinegar or iodine on your cervix.
 This can help the doctor to see any areas that are not normal.
 Sometimes the doctor also takes photos or videos.